 2. Space-saving workspace

 Open shelvings are always a great way to save space.
 The home office design above kept all the resources accessible in a fairly organized shelve that took less than two yards of the owner’s workspace.
 This type of setup can help clear one’s mind, focusing only on whatever goal needs to be done for a day.
-To get this look, you may check Accent home’s Farmhouse Bay 50” desk here.
-You may also visit one of their stores at Coquitlam to see more designs for yourself.
+To get this look, check Accent home’s Farmhouse Bay 50” desk or visit one of their stores at Coquitlam to see more designs for yourself.